uditalias/injex/website/docs/express-plugin.md

 ### `name`

-The express application instance container name in the runtime container for later injection.
+The express application instance name, as it will be used in the runtime container for later injection.

 - Type: `string`
 - Default: `expressApp`